surepy/jekyll-now/_posts/2024-3-28-flashing-latest-merlin-on-aquila-x2-h32.md

 # Flashing

-Flashing process is the same with all the other firmwares.
+Flashing is the same with all the other firmwares for the x2, so I'm just gonna brush over it.

-grab a random sdcard, and format it to fat32
+Grab a random sdcard, and format it to fat32

 ![fat32](https://github.com/surepy/surepy.github.io/assets/24486494/32bb35bf-1eb4-4b54-ac32-df6cc9dd6616)

 extract ``DWIN_SET`` folder to sdcard
 and also firmware.bin from ``<merlin-folder>/.pio/build/HC32F460C_aquila_101/firmware.bin`` to sdcard, in a folder called ``firmware``.

 ![directory structure](https://github.com/surepy/surepy.github.io/assets/24486494/947a960e-29b5-4ae0-aaa2-3c8470a9e87e)